 - Why We love it: Iconic Vegas Hotel with a fantastic theme.

 - What we Don’t Like: Basic rooms are quite small, Complex probably too BIG!

-Despite having already celebrated its 50th Birthday, the Current incarnation of Caesars bears little resemblance to the original.
+Despite having already celebrated its 50th Birthday, the Current incarnation of Caesars Palace bears little resemblance to the original.
 It has been re-developed and expanded to the point it kind of is a new hotel.
 Very little remains of the Caesars of old.
 But that is a good thing whereas other hotels have fallen by the wayside, Caesars has capitalized on its success and gone from strength to strength.

-4 Giant Towers house 4,300+ Hotel Rooms, the Forum shops offer every imaginable brand and restaurant, The huge pool complex features several picture-perfect pools for relaxation and selfies.
+4 Giant Towers house 4,300+ Hotel Rooms, the Forum shops offer every imaginable brand and restaurant, and The huge pool complex features several picture-perfect pools for relaxation and selfies.
 It really is the quintessential Vegas Mega-Complex.
 Situated right next door to the Bellagio its location is perfect, however, due to the gigantic nature of the complex you can end up walking incredible distances just to get out.
 Also, venturing into the forum shops can mean being lost for eternity!

 Room Choice is complicated and getting the wrong room can mean a disappointing experience.
-The Julius Tower is the oldest part of the building and has poor views, The Forum Tower is better but overlooks the colosseum and low floors are poor.
-The Palace Tower is where things start to get good with reaching views from high floors, and the Augustus Tower and the Octavius Tower the Newest.
+The Julius Tower is the oldest part of the building and has poor views, The Forum Tower is better but overlooks the colosseum and the low floors are poor.
+The Palace Tower is where things start to get good with far-reaching views from high floors, and the Augustus Tower and the Octavius Tower the Newest.
 Augustus is the best choice for a fountain View.